 Origin also prepared a contingent gas resource estimate using probabilistic methods and reservoir evaluation data, in addition to regional seismic data.
 The risks and uncertainties with the recovery of the resources include the lifting of the moratorium on hydraulic fracture stimulation, completing longer duration production testing above the 57 days conducted on Amungee NW-1H, reducing well costs with the scale of activity, establishing gas sale agreements and building infrastructure to connect the resource to market.
 Currently this project is based on a conceptual study, the economic status has yet to be determined.
 The estimated contingent resources will continue to be assessed as additional appraisal wells are drilled and tested to better evaluate the commercial potential of the play.
 After a sufficient number of wells have been drilled to demonstrate that the project is technically feasible, and a development plan has been generated, economics can be run to determine commerciality of production.
-It is possible further drilling and production testing may not yield positive results.
+It is possible further drilling and production testing may not yield positive results, having a material adverse effect on the Group's business, prospects, financial condition and results of operations.